Rokiis1/roadmap/date_and_time/date_and_time.md

 After understanding how date values are represented, the next step is to work with them in code.

 In programming, a date is not just text such as `2026-03-24`.
-It is usually represented as a structured object that stores separate components such as year, month, and day.
-This allows programs to perform operations like comparison, validation, and calculations.
+It is usually represented as a structured object that stores separate components such as year, month and day.
+This allows programs to perform operations like comparison, validation and calculations.

 In Python, dates are handled using the `date` class from the `datetime` module.